fivehanz/spark/README.md

 ## role of the dataframe

-- dataframe: data structure similar to a table in relational database world.
+- dataframe: data structure similar to a table in the relational database world.
   - immutable distrubuted collection of data.
   - organized into columns.
   - a df is an RDD with a schema.